carbon-language/carbon-lang/llvm/docs/LoopTerminology.rst

    remain the same.

 In computer science literature, this is often called a *natural loop*.
-In LLVM, this is the only definition of a loop.
+In LLVM, a more generalized definition is called a :ref:`cycle <cycle-terminology>`.

 Terminology